Life Insurance in Spain for Expats (2026 Guide) | Costs, Coverage & How It Works

 1. Tell us your situation

-3. Choose your policy
+3. Choose your coverage

-4. Activate coverage
+4. Activate your policy

-Tax Implications in Spain
+Tax Implications of Life Insurance in Spain

 Best Practices When Choosing a Policy

-FAQ — Life Insurance in Spain
+FAQ — Life Insurance in Spain for Expats

 Is life insurance mandatory in Spain?